Fibonacci Forex Trading Strategy - Fibonacci Retracement Levels

 'Mastering the time and price advantage' is one way to sum up the art of the Fibonacci Forex trading strategy.
 But first, it always helps to know some background of where this growingly popular trading method comes from.
 It all starts with Leonardo Pisano Bogollo, an Italian mathematician, who first introduced the Fibonacci sequence to the West in the 13th century.
 These strings of numbers contain unique mathematical properties and ratios which can be found - to this very day - in nature, architecture and biology.
 The wide-ranging presence of these ratios in the Universe also extends to the financial markets.
 It's just one reason why many traders use a Fibonacci Forex trading strategy to identify turning points in the market, and why you should consider it too.
 In this online trading education guide segment, we will overview how to use Fibonacci retracement levels effectively in your Forex trading strategy.

 In this article, you will learn the unique properties of the Fibonacci sequence in Forex trading, as well as how to use Fibonacci levels across different markets through a Fibonacci Forex trading strategy.
 You will also learn specific techniques on trading Fibonacci by using Fibonacci retracement levels and Fibonacci extension levels and how to get started on an advanced, free to use Fibonacci Forex trading software.
-Keep in mind, you always have the option to sign up for a FREE Demo Account with Admirals, where you can test out your knowledge without risking any capital.
+Keep in mind, you always have the option to sign up for a FREE Demo Account with Admiral Markets, where you can test out your knowledge without risking any capital.
 Let's get started by looking at what the Fibonacci sequence is and how it works in trading.

 How Does Fibonacci Work In Trading?